ubclaunchpad/LP-website/index.md

 heroText: ubclaunchpad/docs
 tagline: 📚 The official UBC Launch Pad knowledge base
 actionText: Search →
-actionLink: '/search'
+actionLink: '/search/'
 ---

 <!-- markdownlint-disable -->

 <p align="center">
-The goal of <code>docs.ubclaunchpad.com</code> is to gather advice, resources, best practices, and more for everyone to refer to!
-If you feel any of this documentation is unclear, out of date, or incorrect, please <a href="/CONTRIBUTING">help us make it better</a>!
+The goal of <code>docs.ubclaunchpad.com</code> is to gather advice, resources, best practices, and more to empower members to find information they need independently, and hopefully enable others to learn from our work!
+If you feel anything on this website is unclear, out of date, or incorrect, please <a href="/CONTRIBUTING">help us make it better</a>!
 </p>

 <br />